Generic Name: rifapentine (RIF-a-PEN-teen)

 - Priftin may interfere with certain lab tests.
 Be sure your doctor and lab personnel know you are taking Priftin.

-- Lab tests, including liver function, complete blood cell counts, platelet counts, and bilirubin levels, may be performed while you use Priftin.
+- Lab tests may be performed while you use Priftin.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 Possible side effects of Priftin: